-Website infrastructure and security company Cloudflare (NET) is expected to IPO on Friday, September 13.
+Website infrastructure and security company Cloudflare (NET: $11/share midpoint of IPO price range) is expected to IPO on Friday, September 13.
 At a price range of $10-$12 per share, the company plans to sell up to $483 million of shares with an expected market cap of ~$3.2 billion.
 At the midpoint of the IPO price range, NET currently earns our Unattractive rating.

 Cloudflare offers a variety of cloud-based services that used to be performed by many different on-premise solutions – such as firewalls, routing, virtual private networks (VPNs), traffic optimization, and load balancing – for businesses and websites.
 The company’s services have become integral to the operations of millions of websites around the world – but it has struggled to turn that global reach into positive cash flow.